Readless

 2023 coverageUsed to cost $8/month, later free under new ownerTransition period narrative

-2026 query behaviorPricing and free-status terms still generate impressionsUsers still seek confirmation and trust signals
+2026 and beyondPricing and free-status questions remain common in forums and searchesUsers still seek confirmation and trust signals

 "